shiqing881215/MyStock/README.md

 # MyStock
 Show multiple stock chart on one page
+Now it's also holding on Heroku at https://stock-shiqing.herokuapp.com/

 1. Use Node.js to set up the server to do the yahoo finance api call https://github.com/pilwon/node-yahoo-finance